powsybl/powsybl.github.io/pages/documentation/simulation/securityanalysis/index.md

 The first input of the security analysis is a network.
 As this simulation is basically [power flow]() simulations for a list of contingencies, this network should converge.

 ### Contingencies
 The security analysis may also take, optionally, a list of contingencies as an input.
 When contingencies are provided, the violations are detected on the network at state N, but also after the application of each contingency.
-At the moment, the only way to provide contingencies is to use the [Contingency Domain Specific Language](), written in Groovy.
+At the moment, the only way to provide contingencies is to use the [Contingency Domain Specific Language](contingency-dsl.md), written in Groovy.

+At the moment, it is possible to trigger generators, static VAR compensators, shunts, power lines or two windings transformers, HVDC lines and busbar sections.
+Equipments can be triggered one at a time (N-1 contingency) or several at a time (N-K contingency).
+Busbar contingency are special N-K contingency as it triggers all the equipments connected to a given busbar section.

 ### Remedial actions
 Remedial actions are actions that are applied automatically when exploitation rules are violated.
-For example, this is used to model automatons that can open [switches]() or change the tap position of a [tap changer]().
-The remedial actions should be provided using the [Action Domain Specific Language]() written in Groovy.
+For example, this is used to model automatons that can open [switches]() or change the tap position of a [phase tap changer]().
+The remedial actions should be provided using the [Action Domain Specific Language](action-dsl.md) written in Groovy.

 The action DSL, provides 3 different inputs:
 - the contingencies